cisagov/cool-accounts/audit/README.md

 Note that this account must be bootstrapped.
 This is because there is no IAM role that can be assumed to build out these resources.
-Therefore you must first apply this Terraform code with programmatic credentials for AWSAdministratorAccess as obtained for the COOL images account from the AWS SSO page.
+Therefore you must first apply this Terraform code with programmatic credentials for AWSAdministratorAccess as obtained for the COOL Audit account from the AWS SSO page.

 To do this, follow these steps: